papiodesu/leptos_book/src/view/04_iteration.md

 }
 ```

-Leptos also provides a ".collect_view()」 helper function that allows you to collect any iterator of 「T: IntoView」 into 「Vec<View>".
+Leptos also provides a ".collect_view()" helper function that allows you to collect any iterator of "T: IntoView" into "Vec<View>".

 ```rust
 let values = vec![0, 1, 2];